 Ella joined Watsi on November 11th, 2014.
-Five years ago, Ella became the 1448th member to automatically support a new Watsi patient every month.
-Since then, 4,598 more people have become monthly donors!
-Ella's most recent donation traveled 8,500 miles to support Edga, a young boy from Kenya, to fund clubfoot repair surgery.
+Six years ago, Ella joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ella's most recent donation traveled 8,500 miles to support Sylvia, a future doctor from Kenya, to fund clubfoot repair surgery.